Skip to main content

 Some things to bear in mind...

 • Your readers will only see the content they have access to.
-Any team members that can make changes to your Waybook will see all subject titles, only admins will see all content.
+Any team members who can make changes to your Waybook will see all subject titles; only admins will see all content.

-• Setting individual subject or document permissions will overwrite whatever permission is assigned based on their group - so if the group they're in has Read permissions, but you set them up to Publish at the individual level, they'll be able to publish.
+• Setting individual subject or document permissions will overwrite whatever permission is assigned based on their group.
+For example, if the group they're in has 'Read' permissions, but you set them up to 'Publish' at the individual level, they'll be able to publish.

 • You are not able to change your own permissions.